bangbangcon/west/content/Speakers.md

 clever hardware.
 Join me as I give an introduction to the magic that makes this work!

-<b>Ori</b> is made of meat.
-He spends much of his day wiggling his fingers
-over keyboards to imbue computers with new capabilities.  <b>Ori</b> also enjoys cooking.
+**Ori** is made of meat.
+He spends much of his day wiggling his fingers over keyboards to imbue computers with new capabilities.
+Ori also enjoys cooking.

 ---